espruino/BangleApps/apps/solarclock/README.md

 ![07-offsetting-time](07-offsetting-time.png)

 ### Button 1
-Pressing Button 1 by itself will change the offset time back to now
+A short press of Button 1 by itself will change the time offset back to 0, making the sun go back to its current position A long press of Button 1 will request a GPS update to your current position

 ## Further Details
 For further details of design and working please visit [The Project Page]( https://adrianwkirk.notion.site/Solar-Clock-a2b6268075a6481686b86ecc2094dc14)